Hit Enter to Search

 The Fellowship encompasses all aspects of clinical involvement in foot and ankle management in a busy 14-member group practice.
 It includes assessment of new patients, surgical treatment at assistant level, post-operative care and rehabilitation.

-This Fellowship is focused on orthopaedic surgeons wishing to gain experience with diseases of the knee and joint arthroplasty, particularly in the sports medicine environment, and is offered through the North Sydney Orthopaedic and Sports Medicine Centre.
+This Fellowship is aimed at Fellows wishing to gain experience with diseases of the knee and arthroplasty, particularly in the sports medicine environment.
+The Fellowship is offered through the North Sydney Orthopaedic and Sports Medicine Centre.

 This is a clinically based research Fellowship with a focus on shoulder and upper limb surgery covering arthroscopy, reconstruction and arthroplasty.